'Four pack of Leffe Blonde and pinot noir': Hamilton isolation escapee's brazen booze run

-The man who cut through a fence and absconded from the Hamilton hotel wandered into a nearby booze store and picked up a four-pack of European beer and red wine before leaving the shop.
+The man who cut through a fence and absconded from a Hamilton isolation hotel wandered into a nearby booze store and picked up a four-pack of European beer and red wine before leaving the shop.

-The man who served him told the Herald he spent just two minutes in the store and knew exactly what he was after.
+The man who served him at Te Rapa Brews told the Herald he spent just two minutes in the store and knew exactly what he was after.

 "He walked in and bought a four-pack of Leffe Blonde and a pinot noir.